The name of this organization is the Maine Library Association (the "Association").

-No substantial part of the activities of the organization may be carrying on propaganda, or otherwise attempting to influence legislation [except as otherwise provided by IRC 501 (h)] or participation in, or intervening in (including the publication or distribution of statements), any political campaign on behalf of or in opposition to any candidates for public office.
+No substantial part of the activities of the Association shall be the carrying on propaganda, or otherwise attempting to influence legislation, and the Association shall not participate in, or intervene in (including the publication or distribution of statements) any political campaign on behalf of or in opposition to any candidates for public office.

 A copy of each proposed amendment to these bylaws must be distributed to every member of the association at least thirty days before the next annual meeting.
 These amendments may be discussed and modified before a vote.
 Proposed amendments become effective when approved by two-thirds of the members present at the annual meeting.

-These by-laws must be reviewed biennially by the Council.
+These by-laws must be reviewed biennially by the Board.
 The date of revision is determined by the date of adoption as noted at the end of this document.